|

 time.
 If someone can't get along freely with the others and run with the pack, they are

 placed in another loving home.
-My breeding program consists of currently 30 candidates
+My breeding program consists of over 30 candidates

-who (besides those who live with me) live in loving homes on co-ownership terms.
+who (besides those that reside with me) live in loving homes on co-ownership terms.
 Each of

-my co-owned Basenjis are re-evaluated every year, and continue as a candidate in the
+my co-owned Basenjis are re-evaluated regularly, and continue as a candidate in the

 breeding program or else are spayed/neutered.
 There is not a Taji Basenji anywhere